 Report a crime that's not an emergency

-Use 105 to report crimes to Police that that aren't urgent, and don't need Emergency Services.
+Use 105 to report crimes to Police that are not urgent and do not need Emergency Services.

-If you want to report a crime, use 105 if:
+If you want to report a crime, call 105 if:

 If you cannot get through to 105 on your landline or mobile, you can report online at 105.police.govt.nz or call 0800 105 105.